-Training costs Training is conducted by Berkeley Police personnel who are trained in the use and procedures of the LRAD.
+Training costs: Training is conducted by Berkeley Police personnel who are trained in the use and procedures of the LRAD.
 The cost to train is staff time.

-Maintenance costs:costs for this equipment.
+Maintenance costs: There are no maintenance or storage costs for this equipment.

 Authorized use must comply with state, federal laws, and Lexipol Policy 707 Long Range Acoustic Device.